mctata/ultimate_marketing_team/scripts/deployment/README.md

 - If deployment fails with timeout errors:
   - Try running with the `--clean` flag for a fresh installation
-  - Check server resources (CPU, memory, disk space)
+  - Check server resources using `./scripts/deployment/check_staging.sh`